 Caused by ingestion of food or water contaminated by Salmonella typhi, fever occurs in virtually all cases.
 Other symptoms may include headache, malaise, muscle aches, dizziness, loss of appetite, nausea and abdominal pain.
 Either diarrhea or constipation may occur.
 Possible complications include intestinal perforation or bleeding, confusion, delirium or, rarely, coma.

 The vaccine is usually given orally, but is also available as an injection.
-The treatment drug is usually a quinolone antibiotic such as ciprofloxacin (Cipro) or levofloxacin (Levaquin).
+The treatment drug is usually a quinolone antibiotic, such as ciprofloxacin (Cipro) or levofloxacin (Levaquin).

 A life-threatening viral infection, yellow fever is transmitted by mosquitoes in forested areas.
 Flu-like symptoms may include fever, chills, headache, muscle aches, backache, loss of appetite, nausea and vomiting.
 They usually subside in a few days, but one person in six enters a second, toxic phase characterized by recurrent fever, vomiting, listlessness, jaundice, kidney failure and hemorrhage which can lead to death.
 There is no treatment except for supportive care.

 Yellow-fever vaccination is strongly recommended for all those who visit any jungle area of Peru at altitudes less than 2300m (7546ft).
 Most cases occur in the departments in the central jungle.
 Get vaccinated at least 10 days before any potential exposure; it remains effective for about 10 years.
+The vaccine should not be given during pregnancy.

 Zika virus is primarily transmitted by infected mosquitoes, typically active from dawn to dusk.
 It can be transmitted from a pregnant woman to her fetus.
 Human transmission can also occur through unprotected sex, and on occasion through saliva and urine.
 Symptoms include mild fever, headache, muscle and joint pain, nausea, vomiting and general malaise.
 Symptoms may present three to 12 days after being bitten.